Leave a Legacy for the Valley You Love

-A meaningful legacy gift can be made by listing Kestrel Land Trust as a beneficiary of your will using the following language: “I give the sum of $_____ [or the rest, residue or remainder of my estate] to Kestrel Land Trust with its principal office in Amherst, MA, or its successors, for general purposes, without restrictions.”
+Designate Kestrel Land Trust as the recipient of cash, real estate, or another asset in your will.
+Or you can leave a percentage of your overall estate to Kestrel.
+A meaningful legacy gift can be made by listing Kestrel Land Trust, Inc. as a beneficiary of your will using the following language: “I give the sum of $_____ [or the rest, residue or remainder of my estate] to Kestrel Land Trust, Inc. with its principal office in Amherst, MA, or its successors, for general purposes, without restrictions.”

 IRA, 401(K), 403(b), or other Qualified Retirement Plan Assets

-A donor may leave a legacy using these assets simply by naming Kestrel Land Trust as a beneficiary.
+A donor may leave a legacy using these assets simply by naming Kestrel Land Trust, Inc. as a beneficiary.
 Since these assets are often subject to both estate and income taxes, there is a benefit to prioritizing them for charitable purposes.

 CHARITABLE IRA ROLLOVER

 If you are 72 or older, you may request that your IRA plan administrator transfer a specific dollar amount (up to $100,000) directly from your account to Kestrel Land Trust.
 Such a gift will count towards your required minimum distribution, and can be excluded from your federal gross income resulting in possible tax savings.

 A gift annuity is a contract between a donor and a non-profit organization in which the organization agrees to pay a fixed income, usually for the life of the donor and/or spouse, but others can be named as the life beneficiaries.
 At the conclusion of the annuity, the amount equal to the difference between the original gift and the cost of providing the annuity is left to benefit the organization in perpetuity.